rickmacgillis/hackfastalgos/README.md

 This Library In Other Languages
 -------------------------------

 No one has created a port of HackFastAlgos in any other language just yet.
-If you create your own port of the language, please let me know so that I can list it in this section.
+If you create your own port of this package, please let me know so that I can list it in this section.

 Credits and Further Learning Resources